-The five published books on my website are all the same length, about 52K, except for Consuela.
+The published books on my website are approx the same length, about 52K, except for Consuela.
 It's a little bit shorter.
 At first I presented many books as novellas, individual longer short stories, long collections of stories, or even the occasional novel.
 But as I worked with the books, stories took a more mainstream shape.
 Novels got cut.
 Novellas merged with each other.
 Extra stories that padded out books disappeared.
 All of them became a very similar page count (250-280 pages) and suddenly all the little random "stories" had been replaced by streamlined books.

 I didn't start out with this in mind, because although my stories were often an awkward length, I've read and enjoyed books of any length and I didn't plan to add or crop words just to fulfill someone's idea of a book.
 But I'm glad it happened.
 Nowhere is this new streamlined kind of book more visible than in "Victoria."
 It started as a novella of 30K words, then it shrank to a much shorter story.
 Then it blended with "Alyce," an even shorter story (about 18K) that had been once released as part of the same series.
 After I went back to the old, longer version of Victoria--keeping the merge with Alyce--I had to rewire my mind to realize this is a novel now.
 I'd become programmed to automatically think of Victoria and Alyce as short.
 But together, they became a full novel.
+(Well, for older kids, about age 12.
+An adult would probably call this a novella--but it IS for kids, so that's just fine.)

 A Year with the Harrisons shrank to become a similar length and when two of the Facets stories were removed, Facets of Fantasy was also comparable.
 And so is Bellevere House, which started longer, but after a special rewrite just about Ed and Faye's relationship, became exactly the same length as the others.